Don't forget to accept your enrolment appointment through the Newman Portal

-Throughout the course, you will be able to develop knowledge, competence and confidence in practical skills and problem solving.
+A Level Chemistry will give you an exciting insight into the contemporary world of chemistry.
+It covers the key concepts of chemistry, and practical skills are integrated throughout the course.
+The emphasis throughout the course is on developing knowledge, competence and confidence in practical skills and problem-solving.
 You will learn how society makes decisions about scientific issues and how sciences contribute to the success of the economy and society.

 Maths, Biology, Physics

 Although oxygen gas is colourless, the liquid and solid forms of oxygen are blue.